ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

     EXAMPLE: "Birds of New Mexico and the Southwestern United States and Northwestern Mexico"

 ### Taxon Name Value
 Taxon name associated with the collection, be as specific as possible.
 Most biological collections will be at the level of class or higher.
-Cultural and art colelctions can leave this blank if they wish.
+Cultural and art collections can leave this blank if they wish.

     EXAMPLE: "Aves"